parshwa913/Student-Management-System/README.md

 This project was originally created by Parshwa Herwade on 24-03-2025.

-All original code and design are the intellectual property of Parshwa Herwade.
+All original code & design are the intellectual property of Parshwa Herwade.

 ---
 ## License